Operation Searchlight: 28 March

 Pakistani forces at Kumira launched a 3 pronged attack on Bengali forces in the morning, supported by mortars and PNS Rajshahi and Balaghat from the sea.
 The attack broke through and surviving EPR troops retreated to Fauzdarhut, where they were joined by an EPR platoon.
 Brig.
 Shaffi soon began attacking the area around 8 am.
 After a clash of 3 hours, Bengali troops fell back to a position near the Haji Camp, which soon came under attack from Brig.
 Shaffi's troops.

 The Pakistani commando platoon sent to blow up Kalurghat Radio station was cornered in the Agri Building near the river and wiped out.
 Gen. Khadim then ordered the 20 Baluch to attack the station, which was repulsed.
 20 Baluch also unsuccessfully attempted to dislodge the EPR troops positioned to the north of the cantonment around midday.
 Pakistani troops managed to push south from the cantonment and take control of the Circuit house (this became the HQ for Gen. Khadim).
 Pakistani ships and artillery continued pummel Bengali positions, but Pakistani attempts from the naval base to drive the EPR from Agrabad and link up with the 20 Baluch failed, although 20 Baluch and Brig.
 Shaffi's group made contact with each other later in the day.

 Captain Bhuyan, who was posted at Kalurghat Radio station by Major Zia, made two Radio announcements.
 The first one was to observe a blackout, the second was for all Bengali armed forces personnel to gather at Laldighi Moydan.
 Realizing the danger from the PAF in an open air gathering, the second announcement was cancelled, which was mainly given to gather scattered Bengali troops in the city.
-8 EBR units under Major Zia made a surprise attack on the barracks of the 20 Baluch regiment and killed 250 West Pakistani soldiers.
 For a time the Pakistan troops retreated and shut themselves in their fortifications.
 According to Major Zia, the battle in Chittagong city was fierce.
 EPR troops from Ramgarh, now commanded by Maj.
 Shamsuddin (CO 14th EPR Wing) attacked the Pakistani guard on Shuvopur bridge in the evening, wiping out the Pakistani contingent and capturing the bridge.